JvitorNery/WebServiceSoapProvider/README.md

 # WebServiceSoapProvider
-WebSevice Provider Java Using JPA and maven dependecies
+WebSevice Provider Java Using JPA, Axis 2 and maven dependecies